Bill McPherson: Scotland

 Born in Greenock, McPherson signed with Morton of the Scottish Football League in 1919.
 In 1922, he began the season with Beith F.C. before leaving Scotland for the United States.

 American Soccer League

-When he arrived, he signed with the Fall River Marksmen of the American Soccer League seeing time in only four games at the end of the 1922-1923 season.
-He spent most of ten seasons with the Marksmen, winning six league titles and three National Challenge Cups (1924, 1927, 1930).
-In 1931, the Marksmen merged with the New York Soccer Club to form the New York Yankees.
+When he arrived, he signed with the Fall River of the American Soccer League seeing time in only four games at the end of the 1922–1923 season.
+He spent most of ten seasons with the 'Marksmen', winning six league titles and three National Challenge Cups (1924, 1927, 1930).
+In 1931, the 'Marksmen' merged with the New York Soccer Club to form the New York Yankees.
 He remained with the renamed team for the spring 1931 season.
 That summer, McPherson won his fourth Challenge Cup with the Yankees.
-In the summer of 1931, the Yankees merged with the Fall River F.C. to form the New Bedford Whalers.
+In the summer of 1931, the Yankees merged with the Fall River to form the New Bedford Whalers.
 Once again McPherson remained with the renamed club, winning the 1932 National Challenge Cup over Stix, Baer and Fuller F.C. of the St. Louis Soccer League (SLSL).